-You will need 3-5 small objects familiar to your students.
+You will need 3–5 small objects that are familiar to your students.
 Choose an assortment of objects that vary in weight, texture, and shape.
 Consider making sets of objects for every two to three students.
-Objects you might use include:
+Objects you might use include these:

-You will also need 3-5 opaque containers with tight-fitting lids large enough to hold the objects.
+You will also need 3–5 opaque containers with tight-fitting lids that are large enough to hold the objects.

 The following guidance assumes you have one set of objects for every two to three students and one set for you to display to students.

-Lay all of the objects on a table or on the floor.
+Place all of the objects on a table or on the floor.
 Say, "I wonder if we can use our eyes (sight) and hands (touch) to describe these objects.
 Let's start with this cotton ball."
 Give each small group of students a cotton ball and allow them time to play with it.
-Then, ask students to describe the cotton ball to each other.
-You might help continue the group conversations by asking:
+Then ask students to describe the cotton ball to one another.
+You might help continue the group conversations by asking these questions:

 Ask students to choose another object to explore.
 Continue until students have had an opportunity to handle and describe all of the objects.

-Next, ask student to turn away from you and close their eyes.
+Next, ask students to turn away from you and close their eyes.
 Place one object in each container.
-Tell students to open their eyes and bring the class back together.
+Tell students to open their eyes, and bring the class back together.

 Ask students to guess (make a prediction about) what object is in their container.
 You might ask students to draw what they think is inside so you have time to walk around the room and ask students why (evidence) they think the object they guessed (claim) is inside the container.